Practical-Formal-Methods/adiff/README.md

  * Make sure you have an up-to-date generated Dockerfile `make Dockerfile`
  * Build the docker image `docker build .`.
 The last line of the output should give you a hash.
  * You can execute the image with `docker run -it <hash> /bin/bash`.
 A few test-cases are located in `~/samples` so you can try it out right away.

+### How to get results
+`vdiff` can be called with the parameter `--database <filename.db>` (or `-d`).
+In this case, `vdiff` will store all runs and instrumented files into the given sqlite3 database.
+Currently there are two tables: `runs` and `programs`.
+Note that sqlite allows the database file to be opened by multiple programs (concurrent writes though are only safe on file systems with proper file locking).